 For better or for worse, this was the book that changed my writing style permanently - even beyond the creative realm.
 The deadpan narration coupled with needless yet vital descriptions and astute worldly observations was my introduction to translated literature.
 Keiko felt like looking into the mirror, as uncomfortable as that was.
 The decision she made at the end of the book reaffirmed that I must follow my own path in life - this book is a reminder of that.

-I was today years old when I learnt that there was a Totto-Chan anime feature film released in 2023 (I'm going fucking insane!!@#).
+I was today years old when I learnt that there was a Totto-Chan anime feature film released in 2023 (I'm going insane!!@#).
 This book was beyond gorgeous.
 I'll admit that it took me a while to get into it, but I devoured it after making it through the first few pages, in love with the childlike whimsy and naïvety.

 I love you Margaret Atwood.
 Growing up has never felt more vividly painful.
 I liked this more than the Handmaid's Tale to be honest.
 A large portion of this book was brutal and bleak, but I felt deeply for Elaine's childhood experiences.
 Toronto is like her Pandora's box, full of harsh memories.